About the author

 When you are struggling to find freelance clients, it can be a stressful experience.
 It happens to most freelancers at some point, so do not despair.

-Having been a freelancer for a couple of years, it’s tough when work isn’t coming in, and money is tight because clients are slow at paying invoices.
-It’s important to know this from the outset, so you are prepared.
+Having been a freelancer for a few years, I know it’s tough when work isn’t coming in, and money is tight because clients are slow at paying invoices.
+It’s important to know this from the outset so you are prepared.

 Are you struggling to find clients and make these mistakes?